Hands of a guy on laptop keyboard

 In practice, any society rests on a set of underlying common assumptions.
 In their book The Creation of Inequality: How Our Prehistoric Ancestors Set the Stage for Monarchy Slavery and Empire, Kent V. Flannery and Joyce Marcus use (regrettably without definition) the term ‘social logic’.
 ‘Mentality’ might also be used (see The Measure of Reality: Quantification in Western Europe, 1250-1600 by Alfred W. Crosby).

-I list the common principles or social logic underlying a hunting-and gathering society, as taken from The Creation of Inequality.
+I list the common principles (or social logic) underlying a hunter-gatherer society, as taken from The Creation of Inequality.
 This choice is just exemplary and aims at making it easy to understand underlying features:

 1. Generosity is admirable; selfishness is reprehensible.